NoSlimes/UniTerminal/README.md

 **Cheat Commands Note:**

 * UniTerminal includes a built-in `enablecheats` command to toggle cheat commands globally.
-* Alternatively, you can disable the built-in command and provide your own mechanism for enabling cheats by setting `ConsoleCommandInvoker.CheatsEnabled` manually.
+* Alternatively, you can disable the built-in command and provide your own mechanism for enabling cheats by setting `UniTerminal.CheatsEnabled` manually.
 * Commands with the `Cheat` flag will only run if `CheatsEnabled` is `true`.

 **Example:**